 Jesus é Goês is a beloved Indian-Portuguese restaurant lauded by everyone from Food + Wine to local Yelpers.
 Their unique fusion cuisine combines Goan spices and culinary technique with the meats and other traditional ingredients of Portugal.
 (There is a huge Goan population in Lisbon, as Portugal once colonized this part of India.)

 The resulting menu features inspired dishes like short rib curry, sweet and hot spare rib curry, lemon achar, chestnut and mushroom curry, shrimp samosa, bhajipuri, Portuguese paratha, and dessert items like data samosa with lemon cardamom cinnamon ice cream.
 (We know a thing or two about good Indian food, and this is some of the best we’ve ever had!)

 Ultimately, if you like Indian food, this place is not to be missed.
 Chef Jesus Lee’s food is so delicious it’s insane!
 Also: we love the restaurant’s colorful Hindu-Christian murals, above.
 The art makes the place feel enduring cool and hip.

 Shop at A Vida Portuguesa

-A Vida Portuguesa is a beautiful artisanal shop curated by journalist Catarina Portas, who uses her storefronts in Lisbon and Porto to showcase the best artisanal goods made in Portugal.
+A Vida Portuguesa is a beautiful artisanal shop curated by journalist Catarina Portas, who uses her multiple storefronts in Lisbon to showcase the best artisanal goods made in Portugal.

 All products are fabulously designed to “reveal the soul of the country,” including the Customs-approved seed packets featuring the native plants of Portugal.
 If you’re the kind of person who appreciates design, food, and small-batch artistry, go here.
 You won’t regret it.